splitio/python-api/README.md

 **System Status:**

-We use a status page to monitor the availability of Split’s various services.
+We use a status page to monitor the availability of Split's various services.
 You can check the current status at [status.split.io](http://status.split.io).